isaiahhaley0/AG_CodingProject/README.md

  This is a Xamarin.Forms app.
 Visual Studio is needed to run it, but setup should be minimal.
 If you don't have Xamarin.forms installed there is a installation guide [here](https://docs.microsoft.com/en-us/xamarin/get-started/installation/?pivots=macos).

-  After installing Xamarin and forking/cloning the repository selecting SampleApp.sln should load the project.
+  After installing Xamarin and forking/cloning the repository selecting SampleApp.sln (located in the SampleApp folder) should load the project.

 ## Running